Pranav1007/Social-Distance-Detector/README.md

     optional arguements:
       -h --help                 Show this screen and exit.
-      -m MEDIA --media MEDIA    Media Type (image(or i), video(or v), webcam(or w)) -p PATH --path PATH       Path of the Media File (For webcam enter space)
+      -m MEDIA --media MEDIA    Media Type (image(or i), video(or v), webcam(or w)) -p PATH --path PATH       Path of the Media File (For webcam enter any character)
 """
 ```